Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/1.Introduction/README.md

 In this case the command **echo** will tell the computer to, literally, echo whatever is inside the quotes.
 Give it a try.  --- can you make it echo "hello << your name >>"?

-### Understanding your location in the supercomputer
+## Part 2.
+Understanding your location in the supercomputer
 While existing in the ether of information, the supercomputer is pretty much a real place, and as a user you can move to different folders or partitions (given you have the right permissions) to execute code.
 This is pretty much similar to the way your computer operates: there are root folders which contain sub-folder, etc, etc... you move inside the supercomputer by moving in and out of folders.

 Remember, in Rivanna, you are always inside some folder and whatever command you type may or may not affect all the files inside the folder you are inhabiting.
 For example, **echo** doesn't do anything to files, but you can imagine there are command that can delete all your work in a milisecond!
 My point is, be mindful of what you code, and where you code it!